coderaiser/putout/packages/eslint-plugin-putout/README.md

 ## Usage

-Add `putout` to the plugins section of your `.eslintrc` configuration file.
+Add `putout` to the plugins section of your `.eslintrc.json` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {